kytulendu/TW/README.md

   * DOS 3.3 or better
   * Hercules, EGA, VGA, MCGA or AT&T 400 (Graphic card in AT&T PC 6300/Olivetti M24)
   * Two 5.25" 360Kb floppy disk drive
-  * Free hard drive space 700Kb (Optional)
+  * 700Kb free hard drive space (Optional)
   * 9 pin or 24 pin Dot-Matrix printer (Optional)

 Download
 --------
-All downloads is in my Google drive, which can be found [here](http://goo.gl/aMYPds) Include all version of CU-Writer, both DOS and Win16 version that I can find.
+All downloads is in my Google drive, which can be found [here](http://goo.gl/aMYPds) Include all version of CU Writer, both DOS and Win16 version that I can find.

 Compiling the source code
 -------------------------